pacopedraza/HackflightSim/README.md

 # Launch and fly!

-Once you've got the project built and your controller plugged in, hitting the
-<b>F5</b> key should build the project and launch Unreal Editor.
-Double-click
-on a map from the ones available in the Content panel on the left or at bottom, click the play button, and you should be flying!
+Double-click on a map from the ones available in the Content panel on the left or at bottom, click the play button, and you should be flying!
 You can use the spacebar to cycle through different camera views.